alevchuk/minibank/litecoin/README.md

 1. **litecoind**
 2. **ltcd**

-litecoind is the official implementation, yet currently I'm using ltcd because litecoind has an issue when starting up: https://github.com/lightningnetwork/lnd/issues/1854
+Currently I'm using ltcd because it's easier to build and litecoind has an issue when starting up: https://github.com/lightningnetwork/lnd/issues/1854